Cayuga Ducks: The Beautiful Black Duck Breed

 The Cayuga duck is a medium-sized, black breed of domestic duck originating in the United States.
 It is named after the Cayuga people, a Native American tribe that lived in the Finger Lakes region of New York State.

 The exact origins of the Cayuga duck are unknown, but there are two main theories.
-Some believe the Cayuga duck was developed from a cross between the Black East Indies duck and the Rouen duck.
+Some believe the Cayuga duck was developed from a cross between the Black East Indies and the Rouen duck.
 Others believe the breed originated from a wild black duck found in Cayuga County, New York.

 The first recorded mention of the Cayuga duck was in 1840, when John S. Clark obtained some ducks of this type in Orange County, New York, and took them to Cayuga County.
 The breed quickly became popular in the area, and by the 1850s, it was being exported to other parts of the United States.
 The Cayuga was first exhibited at the New York State Fair in 1842 and officially recognized by the American Poultry Association in 1874.